-If you have recently added a dog to your family or are thinking about doing so, then you will need make adjustments to your home and garden so that your dog is safe (and your belongings are too!).
-In this blog post, we will look at what you can do to dog proof your garden.
+If you have recently added a dog to your family or are thinking about doing so, then you will need to make adjustments to your home and garden so that your dog is safe (and your belongings are too!).
+In this blog post, we will look at what you can do to dog-proof your garden.
 So, let’s get started…

 When it comes to dog-proofing your garden, your approach is two-fold.
 Firstly, you should make sure your outdoor space is secure so that your pet cannot escape.
 We will discuss this in the next section.
 Secondly, you should make sure that there is nothing in your garden itself that could harm your dog.
 Which is what this section is all about.

-You need to pick plants and flowers that are safe.
+You need to pick plants and flowers that are safe for your beloved family pets.
 Some plants can hurt your animals because they are not safe to eat.
 Some examples include azalea, lily of the valley, and foxglove.
 Moreover, tulips, daffodils, and hyacinths can irritate your dog’s mouth if he or she decides to take a bite.
-Head to https://easyvet.com/ if your dog has taken a bite of a plant and you think it is showing signs of poison or feeling unwell.
+Call your veterinarian if your dog has taken a bite of a plant and you think it is showing signs of poison or feeling unwell.
 The last thing you want to do is take a risk when it comes to your pet’s health.

 You also need to carefully think about the type of grass you are going to plant in your garden too.
 There are some types of grass that can upset your dog’s stomach.
-Check out https://neograss.co.uk/choose-best-fake-grass-dogs-pets/ if you are thinking about having artificial grass installed in your garden.
+Check out this article on artificial turf if you are thinking about installing it your garden.

 Last but not least, we cannot talk about dog safety and your outside space without mentioning having a solid perimeter.
 Likely, this is something you are already aware of when it comes to making sure your dog cannot escape.
 Or worse, run off into the road.
 However, a lot of people make mistakes when it comes to creating a perimeter.
 Because they go for something that is too small or can easily be breached.
 The last thing you want to do is take risks.